Sanctuary (Iron Maiden song): Artwork and controversy

 The cover art caused controversy for the band as it depicted their mascot, Eddie, wielding a knife while crouching over the corpse of then British prime minister Margaret Thatcher.
 The band's manager, Rod Smallwood, explained the artwork's concept: "The artwork is very tongue in cheek, as usual.
 At that time, Maggie had visited the old USSR and, following her tough stance with them, had been christened the Iron Maiden.
 Eddie took offence to this, and even more so when she started taking our posters."
 It was Smallwood himself who suggested to EMI that the cover be released with Thatcher's face censored "as this would give the tabloids an angle and draw attention to the single."

 The attempt to gain coverage proved successful, with the Daily Mirror running a story about the single, as well as publishing the uncensored artwork, on 20 May under the headline: "It's murder!
 Maggie gets rock mugging."
-The Daily Record also published an article which deemed the cover "horrific", as well as included interviews with Young Scottish Conservatives who criticised the artwork of being "in very bad taste".
+The Daily Record also published an article which deemed the cover "horrific," as well as included interviews with Young Scottish Conservatives who criticised the artwork for being "in very bad taste."

-Margaret Thatcher also appeared on the band's next single, "Women in Uniform", in which she is shown seeking revenge on Eddie with a machine gun.
+Margaret Thatcher also appeared in art for the band's next single, "Women in Uniform," in which she is shown seeking revenge on Eddie with a machine gun.